helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

     2. Press the **Create Secret** button.

     3. Supply a name for the secret in the Name text field.
-This example uses "helidon-examples-secret", but it can be any name you like that uses alphanumeric characters and the hyphen (`-`) character.
+This example uses "helidon-examples-secret", but it can be any name you like that conform's to OCI's valid character requirements.

     4. Supply a description for the secret in the Description text field.
 This example uses "A secret for Helidon Examples" but it can be any text you like.